tomoneko-0831/dev/C/README.md

 # English
 ## Outline
-This folder is for practicing the C_lang.
+This folder is for practicing C_lang.